davtoh/RRtools/README.rst

 Overview
 ========

-This module encapsulates algorithms for the restoration of images and it is specialized in retinal images.
+This module encapsulates algorithms for the restoration of images and it specializes on retinal images.
+The following names are used to distinguish projects and algorithms
+separately:

-RRtoolbox is a python package which contains source code designed to process images built mainly using OpenCV.
+* RRtoolbox is a python package which contains source code designed to process images built mainly using OpenCV.
+It could thought as the core of the project.

-RRtoolFC is a development tool using sequential function charts (FC stands for Function Chart)
+* RRtoolFC is a development tool using sequential function charts (FC stands for Function Chart).
+This tool is still under development and can be thought as the programming interface.

-Imrestore is an application to restore images in general but in this case is configured to restore retinal images.
-Because it is still in development it is the alpha program for testing and to let the users find out about its utilities.
-Do not hesitate to share it to the world, let everyone know how awesome it is!! (be warned that it is for research purposes)
+* Imrestore is an application to restore images in general but in this case is configured to restore retinal images.
+Because it is still under development it is currently used for testing and to let the users find out about its utilities.

+Do not hesitate to share or use the project.
+Currently the project is under development and it is for research purposes.

 Stable: